Skipping meals is the worst idea ever for your productivity and health. Find out why you must quit it right now.

-Start by making time to eat so that you have energy and focus to perform your daily activities.
+Start by making time to eat so that you have energy and focus on performing your daily activities.

 Parents should also think about setting the example for their kids.
-Children not always listen to what say, but they’re always looking at what you do.
+Children don’t always listen to what say, but they’re still looking at what you do.